I was born on November 17 1974 in Oslo.

-From 2013 to 2015, I was the Head of Postgraduate Studies at the Institute of Health and Society, and from 2015 to 2019, the Research Director at the Faculty of Medicine, with the responsibility for developing the first postdoctoral training program in Norway.
-Since 2019, I have been elected Dean of Education (postgraduate studies) at the Faculty of Medicine.
+From 2013 to 2015, I was the Head of Postgraduate Studies at the Institute of Health and Society, and from 2015 to 2019, the Head of Research at the Faculty of Medicine, with the responsibility for developing the first postdoctoral training program in Norway.
+From 2019 to 2022, I was elected Dean of Education (postgraduate studies) at the Faculty of Medicine (UiO).

-I am the Executive Chair and Co-Founder of the Faculty of Medicine’s Centre of Excellence in Sustainable Healthcare Education (SHE), which is the first Norwegian Centre of Excellence in medical education, funded for 10 years (2020-2030).
+I am the Head and Co-Founder of the Faculty of Medicine’s Centre of Excellence in Sustainable Healthcare Education (SHE), which is the first Norwegian Centre of Excellence in medical education, funded for 10 years (2020-2030).
 I am also the Head of the Sustainable Health Unit, a cluster comprised of the Centre for Sustainable Healthcare Education (SHE), the Centre for Global Health and a new Pandemic Centre.

 In 2021, I was appointed as Academic Chair of Global Health at the European University Alliance Circle U. with the mission to explore the interface between global health and democracy.
 See my mission statement here.

 Since 2023, I have served as the Dean of the Open Campus at Circle U., bearing the overall academic responsibility for Circle U.'s educational programme.